AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_openvpn_end_to_end_traffic.rst

       `Check AWS components which are created by Aviatrix when ELB function is enabled from AWS portal`_

-3. Troubleshoot other Aviatrix Features Deployment
+3. Troubleshoot other Aviatrix Features Deployment configuration

     `Check other Aviatrix features on Aviatrix OpenVPN Gateway which might cause routing issue`_

-4. Troubleshoot end device’s Deployment
+4. Troubleshoot end device’s Deployment configuration

     `Check end/testing device's instance level and network level from AWS portal`_